krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/sweep-1.py.md

 # sweep: grab the cube and move it sideways to the target location
-# def sweep(robot):
+def sweep(robot):
-    if check("the robot's gripper is not above the cube"): robot.place("gripper above cube")
+    if check("the robot's gripper is not above the cube and the robot's gripper is not vertically aligned with the cube"): robot.put("the gripper above the cube")
-    if check("the robot's gripper is not around cube and the robot's gripper is open"): robot.drop("gripper around cube")
+    if check("the robot's gripper is vertically aligned with the cube and the robot's gripper is not near the cube"): robot.push("the gripper into the cube")
-    if check("the robot's gripper is near cube and the robot's gripper is open"): robot.close("gripper around cube")
+    if check("the robot's gripper is near the cube and the cube is below the robot's gripper"): robot.grab("the cube")
-    if check("the robot's gripper is above cube and the robot's gripper is closed"): robot.lift("the cube off the table")
+    if check("the cube is in the robot's gripper"): robot.move("the gripper to the side")
-    if check("the robot is not sideways aligned with the target location"): robot.move("to the side of the target location") if check("the robot is sideways aligned with the target location"): robot.push("the cube to the target location")
+    if check("the cube is in front of the target location"): robot.push("the cube towards the target")
+    if check("the cube is at the target location"): robot.drop("the cube")